CPxGHOST/ReactJs-Playground/README.md

 # ReactJs-Playground
-This repo practice projects which helps in clearing the fundamentals of the react library.
+This repo contains practice projects which helps in clearing the fundamentals of the react library.